Hurricane Heather: Elsewhere

 Parts of southern California received up to 2 in of rain.
 Minor crop damage occurred around the city of Tulare, where roughly 1,000 electricity customers lost power; most of the customers had power back within 20 minutes.
 A flash flood watch was put in place along the coastal areas of San Diego and Riverside counties in California.
 The Yeso 2 S weather station outside of Yeso, New Mexico recorded 3.17 in of rain, the highest total in the state.
 In a period of six hours on October 6, the Cannon Air Force Base outside Clovis, New Mexico received 1.26 in of rain, while Albuquerque received .73 in of rain in a 24-hour period.
 Parts of south and southwest Colorado and west and central New Mexico had flash flood watches issued by October 7; later that day, some were upgraded to warnings.

 Parts of the mountains of far northern Sonora, Mexico, along with areas just north across the border into Arizona, reportedly received somewhere between 10 and 14 in of rain from Heather.
 An unknown number of people in Nogales, Sonora were told to move to higher ground.
 In Hermosillo and surrounding areas, roughly 100 families were left homeless after flash floods from the storm.
 The village of Cibuta had 45 families evacuated, while 40 more were evacuated from Agua Zarca.
-Another 20 families were rescued by a helicopter sent by Arizona Governor Raúl Héctor Castro after being trapped by the Cibuta River.
+Another 20 families, trapped by the Cibuta River, were rescued by a helicopter sent by Arizona Governor Raúl Héctor Castro.
 Over 98,000 acres of cotton crops were damaged by rains from Heather in Mexico.